marcelopbarros/waitdb/README.md

 wait_db [CONTAINER TYPE] [OPTIONS]
 ```

-It can be way easier to see the exemples below.
+It can be way easier to see the examples below.

-### Exemaple 01: Using with Docker Compose
+### Example 01: Using with Docker Compose

 ```bash
 SERVICE_NAME="mysql" && \